 Training in the assessment of competency of persons to stand trial and/or make legal decisions.
+Delivery Method: In person Grading Default: Credit/No Credit Only

 PSY-682 Asmt- Advanced Topics in Neuropsychology, 1 semester credits

 This lab will cover special advanced topics in the area of neuropsychological assessment and reporting.
 Students will review measures and modalities of neuropsychological assessment that are specific to the chosen topic of study.
 A description of the content to be covered in this lab will be provided by the presenting faculty.